akumar2412/akumar2412.github.io/README.md

 # Anuj Kumar
 Hello, I am a Ph.D. student at Indiana University Bloomington working under the supervision of Michael Jolly and Vincent Martinez (CUNY Hunter College).
 I work in the field of partial differential equations, especially in problems related to fluid dynamics and turbulence.
-Here is my [](CV.pdf).
+Here is my [CV](CV.pdf).

 ### Contact Information
 E-mail: kumar22(at)iu(dot)edu